Can I Write My Own Will in the UK?

 Why Many People Choose Professional Help Instead

-Many people consider writing their own will to save money, but later decide that professional help is worth it for the extra clarity and reassurance.
+Many people consider writing their own will to save money, but once they understand the risks, they decide that having it done properly is the safer option.

-At Norfolk Wills & Estate Planning, we provide fixed-fee will writing with home visits, helping you avoid the risk of common DIY mistakes while making sure your will is properly prepared and legally valid.
+At Norfolk Wills & Estate Planning, we provide fixed-fee will writing with home visits, helping you avoid the risk of common DIY mistakes while making sure your will is clear, correctly signed, and legally valid.

 When Should You Not Write Your Own Will in the UK?